knowledge | 31 August 2021 |

 How we can help?

-The McCann FitzGerald Employment, Pensions and Incentives team are available to answer any queries you may have in relation to the provisions of the Gender Pay Gap (Information) Bill and can provide guidance and assistance to help employers prepare for their pay gap reporting obligations.
+The McCann FitzGerald Employment, Pensions and Incentives team are available to answer any queries you may have in relation to the provisions of the Gender Pay Gap (Information) Act 2021 and can provide guidance and assistance to help employers prepare for their pay gap reporting obligations.

 This briefing is for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.